LassoSoft/LassoGuide/lasso_guide_source/operations/xml.rst

    Removes the indicated attribute node.
 Returns the removed node.

-Note that some node maps are read-only and cannot be modified.
+.. note:: Some node maps are read-only and cannot be modified.

 .. member:: xml_nodeMap->setNamedItem(node::xml_node)::xml_node